jimmoffitt/leaving-x/README.md

 ## Overview

 The `leaving_x.py` script reads from a downloaded Twitter archive, then posts the content to Bluesky using its API.
-You can manage authentication, configure posting intervals, and handle various media types, making it an efficient way to migrate posts to Bluesky.
+The script manages authentication, posts on a configured interval, and handles various media types.

 The `leaving_x.py` depends on two classes:
 * TweetArchiveParser: Parses Twitter archive data.
 * BlueskyPoster: Posts content to Bluesky.

-## Features

-- **Automated Posting**: Read and post from a Twitter archive.
-- **Media Support**: Upload and post images associated with your Twitter archive.
-- **Scheduling**: Set intervals between posts for a timed rollout.
-- **Environment Configuration**: Easily configure API credentials and archive locations.
+**Script details**:
+* Authentication details, and script options are stored in a `.env.local` file.
+Scipt option include archive data path and posting interval.
+* If the Tweet image is available, the script will upload the file to Bluesky and attach image metadata to the request.
+* Currently, the script runs on a set schedule (defaults to posting every 10 minutes).

 ## Installation